 6.1.
-The Client shall own the copyright in the final, written reports delivered by us as the output of the Services, subject to full payment of all our fees.
+As between the parties, the Client shall own all intellectual property rights in: (a) any materials provided by the Client to us in the course of the Services; and (b) the copyright in the final, written reports delivered by us as the output of the Services, subject to full payment of all our fees.

+6.2 The Client grants a non-exclusive, non-transferable, royalty-free, limited licence for us to use such materials and reports only to the extent necessary for the Services or as may be required by law.

-6.2.
-The Consultancy shall retain all intellectual property rights in its underlying methodologies, know-how, analytical tools, and any materials pre-dating this engagement or developed independently of it.
+6.3.
+The Consultancy shall retain all intellectual property rights in its underlying methodologies, know-how, analytical tools, and any materials pre-dating this engagement or developed or received independently of it.